Find A Dealer Near You!

 Yes.
 The Department of Housing & Urban Development, the Dept. of Energy, the Environmental Protection Agency, and the Dept. of Health and Human Services partnered with the White House Council on Environmental Quality to launch the 2013 Advancing Healthy Housing Strategy.

-The Advancing Healthy Housing Strategy effectively requires that multifamily housing gets radon testing and radon mitigation in order to receive HUD financing or re-financing.
+The Advancing Healthy Housing Strategy effectively requires that multifamily housing gets radon testing and radon mitigation to receive HUD financing or re-financing.
 One important note is that both radon testing and (if necessary) radon mitigation must be supervised by a certified radon professional.

 National Radon Defense can help if you need to have a radon mitigation system installed for your home or multifamily housing.
 As a leading international network of radon professionals, our membership consists of certified radon professionals around the country.
 Contact us today to learn more about radon mitigation and schedule your free estimate!